-The main goal of lean warehouse principles is to streamline the flow of materials and products through the warehouse to reduce or eliminate waste.
+The main goal of lean warehousing is to streamline the flow of materials and products through the warehouse to reduce or eliminate waste.

 What are lean principles in warehousing?

-Some of the fundamental lean principles that can be applied in a warehouse setting to improve efficiency and productivity include:
+Some of the fundamental lean warehouse principles that can be applied in warehouse settings to improve efficiency and productivity include:

 1. Eliminating waste

 One of the core principles of lean is eliminating waste throughout the manufacturing process without compromising productivity.
 There are seven wastes outlined include: